 \subsection{Concept Sensitivity Testing}

-Given the intermediate representation of an image belonging to class $k$ and the direction of concept $c$ in the latent space, RCAV \citep{RCAV} measures the sensitivity of the model to concept $c$ when predicting class $k$.
-This is accomplished by perturbing the representation towards the direction of the concept with strength $\alpha$, and subsequently comparing the output probability of the network for the same class before and after the perturbation.
-Subsequently, an overall dataset score in the range $[-1,1]$ is computed, where zero means inconsistent use of the concept by the model, while extremes indicate consistent and strong positive or negative concept contributions to predict class $k$.
+RCAV \citep{RCAV} measures the concept sensitivity of a model to concept $c$ when predicting class $k$, by perturbing the representation along the direction of concept $c$ and quantifying the model's output probability for class $k$.
+An overall dataset score in the range $[-1,1]$ is computed, where zero means inconsistent use of the concept by the model, while extremes indicate consistent positive or negative concept contributions.
 A statistical test compares concept sensitivity against sensitivity towards random directions to ensure significance.
-In our evaluations, we refer to \textit{directions of significant influence} in cases where the directions meet the criteria of this statistical significance test.
-Although the initial work used CAVs to test concept sensitivity, a recent study \citep{PCAV} suggests that the appropriate direction for this purpose is the concept's encoding direction, an aspect that we consider in our evaluations.
+In our evaluations, we refer to \textit{directions of significant influence} for cases where the directions meet the criteria of this statistical significance test.
+While the original method proposed using the filter of the concept detector for perturbation, recently \cite{PCAV} suggested using the encoding directions, and in this work, we follow their suggestion.